Kh101196/Airline-Analysis/README.md

 # Airline-Analysis

 In this project, I’ll imagine that I work for a travel agency and need to know the ins and outs of airline prices for my clients.
-I want to make sure that I can find the best deal for your client and help them to understand how airline prices change based on different factors.
+I want to make sure that I can find the best deal for my client and help them to understand how airline prices change based on different factors.

-I decide to look into your favorite airline.
 The data include:

 miles: miles traveled through the flight
 passengers: number of passengers on the flight